mjmeilahn/machine-learning-projects/README.md

 Support Vector Machine (SVM) where outcome is Binary - Same as Logistic Regression but its margin between Yes/No are defined by equal distances of closest polar opposite data points belonging to Yes or No respectively.
 Visually this can appear as a straight line between Yes/No and may mimic a Logistic Regression.

-Kernel SVM (Outcome is Binary) - Same as normal SVM except its boundary line of separation appears as a non-linear curve.
+Kernel SVM (Outcome is Binary) - Same as normal SVM except its boundary line of separation appears as a non-linear curve for data that do not have a linear Yes/No relationship.

+Support Vector SVR (SVR) - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
+Values outside of this hyperplane become support vectors and shape the regression line.

 ## Manual Data Prediction (before Python or ML)